 - 2 Tablespoons olive oil, divided

-- 1 Tablespoon fresh basil chopped for garnish
+- 1 Tablespoon fresh basil chopped for garnish, optional

 - Line pastry with crumpled parchment paper filled with dried beans or other pie weights.
 Bake for 25 minutes in preheated 400°F oven.
-Remove from oven; remove parchment paper and dried beans.
+Remove from oven; remove parchment paper and dried beans or weights.
+Return to oven for an additional 10 minutes to crisp up.
 Let cool 10 minutes.

-- Meanwhile, slice tomatoes 1/4-inch thick; spread the tomatoes out over several layers of paper towels.
+- Meanwhile, slice tomatoes ¼-inch thick; spread the tomatoes out over several layers of paper towels.
 Sprinkle with salt and let drain for 30 minutes.
-Gently blot the tops of the tomatoes dry with paper towels before using.
+After 30 minutes, gently blot the tops of the tomatoes dry with paper towels before using.

-In a small bowl, whisk together 1 tablespoon of the olive oil and 1 clove minced garlic; set aside.
+- In a small bowl, whisk together 1 tablespoon of the olive oil and 1 clove of minced garlic; set aside.

-In a separate bowl, mix the Ricotta cheese, Mozzarella cheese, Parmesan cheese, remaining clove minced garlic, and remaining 1 tablespoon of olive oil together.
+- In a separate bowl, mix together the Ricotta cheese, Mozzarella cheese, Parmesan cheese, pepper, remaining clove of minced garlic and remaining 1 tablespoon of olive oil.

 - Reduce oven heat to 375° F.

-- Bake the tart until the cheese is bubbling and the tomatoes are slightly wilted, 20 to 25 minutes.
+- Bake the tart in a preheated 375°F oven until the cheese is bubbling and the tomatoes are slightly wilted, 20 to 25 minutes.